schappim/jsonapi_parser/README.md

 ## License

-json_matchers is Copyright © 2016 Lucas Hosseini.
+jsonapi_parser is Copyright © 2016 Lucas Hosseini.

 It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE.md) file.